electroneum/electroneum-ledger-app/doc/developer/blue-app-commands.rst

   ``/ purpose' / coin_type' / account' / change / address_index``

-and is defined as follow for any electroneum main address:
+and is defined as follow for any Monero main address:

   `` /44'/128'/account'/0/0``